 - activities of cooperation between regional authorities to promote the development of education;

 - activities that support learners with disabilities/special needs to complete education cycles and facilitate their transition into the labor market, thus combating segregation and discrimination in education for marginalized communities;

 - activities to better prepare and deploy the education and training of professionals for equity, diversity, and inclusion challenges in the learning environment;

 - activities to promote the integration of refugees, asylum seekers, and newly arrived migrants and raise awareness about the refugee crisis in Europe;

 - transnational initiatives fostering entrepreneurial mind-sets and skills.

-Strategic Partnerships may also organize transnational learning, teaching and training activities of individuals, as long as these bring added values in the achievement of the project’s objectives.
+Strategic Partnerships may also organize transnational learning, teaching, and training activities of individuals, as long as these bring added value in the achievement of the project’s objectives.